Tour Details

 The Karnak temple is the most spectacular landmark in Egypt.
 It is the biggest temple complex ever constructed by humans and marks the culmination of the labors of numerous pharaohs and generations of ancient builders.
 On a 247-acre plot of ground, the Temple of Karnak consists of three major temples, many smaller walled temples, and several peripheral temples.

-Finally, we’ll take you straight to the Luxor airport so you can catch your direct flight to Cairo.
+Finally, we’ll take you straight to Luxor airport so you can catch your direct flight to Cairo.
 After that, we’ll take you back to your hotel so your Luxor & Aswan Nile cruise from Cairo will come to an end.
-Note: To meet your demands and meet your expectations, we may add or remove any trips from your tour schedule based on your suggestions.